 This is common, especially as women enter their forties and begin their transition into menopause (also referred to as perimenopause).
-Progesterone is usually the first hormone to wane which creates an imbalance between the two hormones.
+Progesterone is usually the first hormone to wane, which creates an imbalance between the two hormones.

-Our bodies react to this by converting more of the calories that we do eat into fat so as to have more estrogen to draw upon.
-Declining estrogen levels, just like testosterone, also cause muscle mass to decline, resulting in more fat on the body.
+Our bodies react to this by converting more of the calories that we eat into fat to have more estrogen to draw upon.
+Declining estrogen levels, just like testosterone, also cause muscle mass to decline, resulting in more body fat.

 While Candida is not a hormone, it can be a contributing cause of weight gain.
-It’s a fungus that’s usually found on the skin, in the mouth, the vagina, and also the gut.
+It’s a fungus that’s usually found on the skin, mouth, vagina, and also the gut.

 The liver, responsible for flushing toxins, can quickly become overloaded and can’t keep up, so it stores the excess candida to be filtered at a later time.
 Unfortunately, the “storage area” lies in the fat cells around the midsection.

 The adrenal glands are particularly vulnerable to candida toxins and react by producing even more cortisol which establishes a pattern of storing body fat rather than using it for energy.

-One study suggests that “short duration sleepers” are 88% more likely to be obese compared to people who are getting the proper amount of rest.
+One study suggests that “short-duration sleepers” are 88% more likely to be obese compared to people who get the proper amount of rest.

-It’s also been proven that someone who has been awake for 16 hours or more gets behind the wheel is just as impaired as someone driving under the influence of alcohol.
+It’s also been proven that someone who has been awake for 16 hours or more and gets behind the wheel is just as impaired as someone driving under the influence of alcohol.

-Dr. Scott and Nurse Practitioners Elise Lewis and Sue Miller understand how hormonal imbalances affect weight loss and overall health in general.
+Our providers understand how hormonal imbalances affect weight loss and overall health in general.
 We use a science-based, holistic approach to your health and treat you as an individual so you can look and feel your best.

-For more information about Hormone Balancing click here.
+For more information about Hormone Balancing, click here.